 Where they consider that a requested update constitutes a minor or major change, the Course & Student Administration Team will refer it back to the Module Leader or Programme Lead, who should follow the appropriate approval process as set out in section 4.2.

-4.1.3 Major changes refer to modifications at the level of the programme.
+4.1.3 Major Changes refer to modifications at the level of the programme, including changes to:

 Major changes also include:

 NOTE: Changes to resource requirements for programme delivery should be dealt with by the Head of Department/Faculty Executive group.

 4.1.4 Faculties should be mindful of the cumulative effect of a significant number of individual changes to programmes over a period of time, and must ensure that all changes are approved through the appropriate process, and clearly communicated to students, staff and other relevant stakeholders in a timely manner.
 Revalidation of an existing programme, following the new programme approval process set out in section 3, should be initiated where substantial curriculum change is required, covering several of the areas listed in 4.1.3 at once.
 This may occur, for example, in the case of changing professional or industry requirements, or where the addition of a significant number of compulsory modules results in a change to the programme learning outcomes.

 NOTE: the addition of additional acceptable modules to an undergraduate programme may be dealt with through the minor/major change process and should not, on its own, trigger a re-validation.